 Some banks and credit unions have free checking account plans.
 In many of those free plans, you have to keep a set amount known as a “minimum balance” in the checking or savings account at all times to qualify.
 Drop below the minimum amount and you are charged a fee for the month.
-When looking at bank account plans, make sure you know what “free” really means.

 It is important to find out exactly, what fees are charged, when they are charged and how much.
 Some common fees to ask about before setting up an account include: